July 19th, 2026

 Romance Erotica Sensual | Romance Anthology

 TWO HOT TO HANDLE by Susan Lyons Jade Rousseau loves working for the Families First Foundation.
 The simple fact that she isn't married and single could cost her the opportunity to advance to the position as the CEO.
 Lacking the right man, Jade and her friends, Amarjeet and Kimberly come up with a solution.
-For the sake of her job, she'll find a fake fiancé and in the interest of finding a real husband, she'll go on a series of one time lunch or coffee `dates' with an acceptable men.
+For the sake of her job, she'll find a fake fiancรฉ and in the interest of finding a real husband, she'll go on a series of one time lunch or coffee `dates' with an acceptable men.
 Surely finding Mr. Right won't be that hard..
 Her friend wins the bid on red-hot firefighter Quinn O'Malley at the

-Learn more about Men On Fire
+Learn more about MEN ON FIRE

 SUMMARY